ElwinUng0120/Personal-Website-Prototype/README.md

 This prototype made use of **HTML 5**, **CSS** and **Bootstrap**.<br>
 This prototype is currently hosted on Github Pages: https://elwinung0120.github.io/Personal-Website-Prototype/

+## Notes
+Images below have different scaling in an attempt to showcase the whole page.

 # index.html
 - Made with **Jumbotron** and **Grid system** within Jumbotron
 <img src="./img/readme/index.jpg" alt="index.html showcase" style="margin-left: auto; margin-right: auto" />